tatemae/capret/README.md

 OER reuse tracking and analytics storage

-CaPRet is a derivative of CaPRet (https://github.com/mnutt/CaPRet)
+CaPRet is a derivative of Hummingbird (https://github.com/mnutt/Hummingbird)

 Description
 ---------------